Ep.8: Mine Hunting

 I've joined her in the dirt and rocks now, and as daylight turns to dusk, we're about three-quarters of the way into the septic tank.

-The manhole-size opening is now fully exposed and much of the dirt has been removed.
+The manhole-size opening is now fully exposed, and much of the dirt has been removed.

 Marion and I can both fully stand inside the tank, but there's nothing gross, just lots of dirt and very large rocks.
+This is not an easy task.

 We take turns in the tank, filling a five-gallon bucket with earth, heaving it up to the other one above ground for emptying, and then filling again.